 The rate of sudden cardiac death can be reduced by placing AEDs in the community and by teaching people how to use them.
 Seconds and minutes count when cardiac arrest occurs.
 The likelihood of survival decreases for every minute that goes by without this type of help.

-No. Other abnormal rhythms like a very slow heart rate or no heartbeat at all, can't be treated with an AED.
+No. Other abnormal rhythms like a very slow heart rate or no electrical rhythm at all, can't be treated with an AED.
 When a user puts the AED's electrodes or adhesive pads on a victim's chest, the device determines whether the patient's heart needs to be shocked or not.
 Then the AED will instruct the rescuer about the next steps.
 Many of the newer models talk the rescuer through the steps.
 They automatically deliver the shock if appropriate.

 Yes.
-One study looked at the survival rates of people who had sudden cardiac arrest in casinos and got AED treatment from security personnel.
+One study looked at the survival rates of people who had sudden cardiac arrest from ventricular fibrillation in casinos and got AED treatment from security personnel.
 There was a 75% survival rate for people who got their first shock within 3 minutes compared to a 50% survival rate for those shocked after more than 3 minutes.